UCSD-E4E/pyrenote-desk/README.md

 - renderer/pages/next.tsx
 - packages.json (due to the yarn add command mentioned above)
 - yarn.lock (due to the yarn add command mentioned above)

+Now, I added a button where the user can upload a csv and the code parses it and uploads it into the Labeler table of the database.